mikejonas/transit/aws-services/README.md

-# AWS CDK and SAM Workflow Setup Guide
+# AWS Cloud Development Kit (CDK) and SAM Workflow Setup Guide

-This guide provides steps to set up a workflow using AWS Cloud Development Kit (CDK) and AWS Serverless Application Model (SAM) for building serverless applications.
+This guide provides steps to set up a workflow using AWS Cloud Development Kit (CDK) and AWS Serverless Application Model (SAM) for running serverless applications.

+CDK is an AWS framework to define cloud application resources.
+So in code, we can set up our lambda functions, api gateways, and more, and then deploy it with a terminal command.

+SAM is a tool for building and running aws serverless applications (like lambda's and api gateway).
+Here, we're using it to run our defined CDK resources locally, in a dropbox container.

 ## Prerequisites

 - Node.js and npm
 - Python and pip
 - AWS CLI configured with your credentials
+- Dropbox

 ## Setting Up AWS SAM